There are various aspects of this case that GPLLC believes to be highly unusual, if not unprecedented.

 The proposed sale of the lot confronted FH with two options: (i) it could permit the sale and convert its collateral from a problematic parcel of dirt into $1 million in cash, or (ii) it could block the sale transaction and compel GPLLC to develop the site and incur the very high site development costs, which would exacerbate GPLLC's alleged liquidity problem.
 FH of course implicitly opted for the second alternative by blocking the sale transaction.

-This appears to be the very unusual situation where a sophisticated, large financial institution acted against its own economic/financial interests in tortiously interfering with our land sale contract.
+This appears to be the very unusual situation where a sophisticated, large financial institution inarguably acted against its own economic/financial interests in tortiously interfering with our land sale contract.
 This simplifies matters enormously, avoiding the necessity of wading into the murky and ill-defined waters of "improper methods."
 FH's methods were of course strikingly improper, but its actions against its own interests are highly unusual in the tortious interference caselaw, and conclusive evidence of FH's nefarious motives in blocking the land sale.

 FH Acted at All Times With an Imperturbable Sense of Impunity